mattva01/schooltool/src/schoolbell/batching/README.txt

           </a>
     ...

-If we go to the next batch, we will see a link back to the first batch
+If we go to the next batch, we will see a link back to the first batch.

     >>> view.batch = view.batch.next()
     >>> print view()